discordeno/discordeno/docs/src/stepbystep/createevent.md

 };
 ```

+> **Note:** Some of the code from the ready.ts file was removed here to make it easier to understand.

 Overall, this code is pretty self-explanatory.
 When the bot is ready, it logs all these things to the console for you.

 ## Creating A Custom Event